FOR IMMEDIATE RELEASE

 - Victoria Bryant, President/Founder, Ambassadors Caregivers

-- Jane Cummins, Executive Director Educational Programs, Inspiring Communities dba The HEART Program
+- Jane Cummins, Executive Director of Educational Programs, Inspiring Communities dba The HEART Program

 - Gina Gaston Elie, News Anchor, KTRK-TV, ABC13

 - Jonita Reynolds, CEO, Gulf Coast Community Services Association

 - Gayle Slaughter, Senior Associate Dean for Graduate Education and Diversity, Baylor College of Medicine

 - Cheryl Lyn Walker, Welch Chair, Professor/Director, Texas A&M Health Science Center, Institute of Biosciences & Technology

 - 2015 Rising Star: E. Nicole Baldwin, Founder/CEO, Biao Skincare LLC